 Pros & cons:

-• Salesforce claims up to 15% improvement in forecast accuracy with Einstein AI models — though adoption remains a challenge for complex orgs
+- Salesforce positions Einstein AI as a forecast-accuracy layer, though adoption remains a challenge for complex orgs

 Real user feedback: